petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

 1. Click *Actions* (![Actions](../../images/icon-actions.png)) on the price range facet, and choose *Configuration*.

-1. In the *Ranges JSON Array* textarea, paste the following array:
+1. In the *Ranges JSON Array* text area, paste the following array:

    ```json
    [